jheddings/schmowser/README.md

 Schmowser supports the built-in Python logging facility.
 This may be configured according to the dictConfig syntax under a `Logging` section in the user configuration file.

+## TODO

+There is still much to do with this script / app...

+- Make it into an app and register as the default handler.
+- Handle more options from `open`, such as `--new`.